MAD-NTID/project-transformers/levels/ice_12/objectives/simple_input/description.md

 5. Prompt the user for their full name
 6. Store the name in a variable with the appropriate type
 7. Prompt the user for their age
+8. Use  try parse to ensure the user entered a number.
+If the user didnt enter a number, display an appropriate error.
+Otherwise proceed with the rest of the prompting as follow below
-8. Store the age in a variable with the appropriate type
+9. Store the age in a variable with the appropriate type
-9. Perform a simple calculation with the age that the user will be in 5 years time and store the result in a variable
+10. Perform a simple calculation with the age that the user will be in 5 years time and store the result in a variable
-10. Display the following information back to the console
+11. Display the following information back to the console
 ```
     Hello <name>,
     You are <age> and in 5 years time you will be <age in 5 years time>